Apply pulse shaping by interpolating signal using raised-cosine FIR filter

 txfilt2 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',2); txfilt4 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',4); txfilt6 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',6); txfilt8 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',8); txfilt16 = comm.RaisedCosineTransmitFilter('FilterSpanInSymbols',16); taps2 = coeffs(txfilt2).Numerator; taps4 = coeffs(txfilt4).Numerator; taps6 = coeffs(txfilt6).Numerator; taps8 = coeffs(txfilt8).Numerator; taps16 = coeffs(txfilt16).Numerator;

-Launch the filter visualization tool to show the impulse response.
+Launch the filter visualization tool to show the magnitude response for various filter spans.
 Specify a sample rate of 1 kHz.
 Display the two-sided centered response.

 Create Square-Root-Raised-Cosine Transmit Filter with Unity Passband Gain